Points To Be Considered By Candidates Taking The GED From Kansas

 Official GED Testing Centers in Kansas

-You can take the Kansas GED at 22 active official GED testing centers available in this jurisdiction.
-To know the list/contact details of the GED testing centers in this jurisdiction, use the website http://www2.acenet.edu/resources/ged/center_locator.cfm.
+You can take the test at 22 active official testing centers available in this jurisdiction.
+To know the list/contact details of the centers in this jurisdiction, check the following website: http://www2.acenet.edu/resources/ged/center_locator.cfm.

 Kansas GED Testing Policies associated with Scores and Credential

-- You can pass in the Kansas GED test only if you get a score of 420 in each of the individual subject areas of the test, and a combined score of 2250 for the full test battery.
+- You can pass, only if you get a score of 420 in each of the individual subject areas of the test and a combined score of 2250 for the full test battery.

-- You must get the required minimum score in the official GED practice test if you want to take the actual GED test in Kansas.
-You must get a score of at least 450 in each subject area and an average score of 500 in the official GED practice test.
+- You must get the required minimum score in the official practice test if you want to take the actual test.
+You must get a score of at least 450 in each subject area and an average score of 500 in the practice test.

-- The title of the GED credential issued in Kansas is "Kansas State High School Diploma".
+- The title of the credential issued here is "Kansas State High School Diploma".

 Kansas GED Retesting Policies